dickiedyce/ixrs_sftp_monitor/readme.md

 maintain a static file of IxRS feed state.

-The script querius vendors SFTP servers, finds matching studies, and rertrieves their sizes, and modification dates.
+The script querius vendors SFTP servers, finds matching studies, and rertrieves their sizes, modification dates, downloads, and validates the XML.

 Previously stored details are used to determine the 'freshness' of each file, with files older than 6 hours marked as stale (`status = 'B'`).

 ## Config file